| Sad but true: most of the problems reported to

 threaded app.
 Contact us and we'll send you a single threaded lib to use

+in your tests.
 Re performance testing, we suggest using a benchtest that realistically

 emulates a real app's alloc pattern and puts more stress on the allocator